khaldoun-xyz/standard/README.md

 #### Thoughts on Power Point presentations

+- never forget: the only reason to create a presentation is *to sell*
-- if the purpose of the presentation is unclear, make it clear or cancel the presentation
+- if it is unclear what the presentation is for, make it clear or cancel the presentation
 - before creating slides, write down the key messages of your presentation (no more than 3); if they aren't clear, make them clear or cancel the presentation
-- for each slide, write down its key messages (ideal is one key message);
+- for each slide, write down its key message;
-  if the key messages aren't clear, make them clear or remove the slide
+  if the key message isn't clear, make it clear or remove the slide
 - move everything that doesn't support the key messages into the backup, the last section of the presentation
-- whatever the time frame of your presentation, plan ~1/3 for the actual presentation and 2/3 for discussion
+- whatever the time frame of your presentation, plan ~1/3 for the actual presentation and ~2/3 for discussion

 #### Power Point shortcuts

 [This Youtube video](https://www.youtube.com/watch?v=-Ab-HYN0WUo) is a good primer on the power of shortcuts in Power Point.

-- `alt` = *the key to rule them all:* show ribbon key bindings
+- `alt` = *the one key to rule them all:* show ribbon key bindings
 - `ctrl + shift + ./,` = increase/decrease font size
 - `ctrl + shift + g/h` = group/ungroup selection
 - `ctrl + shift + c/v` = copy/paste formatting